I have completed post graduate training in Reflexology for fertility, pregnancy & menstruation, which was inspired by my own experiences.

 Benefits or Reflexology in Pregnancy

 Reflexology is one of the most popular complementary therapies used by women during their maternity because it improves general well-being and vitality.
 It induces a deep state of relaxation so that her body can adjust to the major changes which are taking place, and it can help to ease or prevent many of the discomforts and ailments which are commonly associated with pregnancy.
+It Improves blood flow within the whole body, oxygenating the blood which helps the uterus and the baby's placenta.
 Trials have found that those receiving regular treatments during their pregnancy tend to deliver closer to term and have shorter labours.
+Reflexology Lymphatic Drainage can also give great relief from Oedema in the hands and feet.

 Reflexology can help relieve the following complaints during pregnancy: